Enzyme pills could help ease symptoms of gluten intolerance

 Both groups who took the enzymes were able to break down the gluten in the stomach and small intestines, so had no adverse symptoms from eating the gluten laden wheat porridge.

-However, it is not being presented as a cure.
-It is being suggested that the pill be used by those who are gluten intolerant to help them in situations where the likelihood of accidentally eating gluten is high.
+However, it is not necessarily as a cure.
+It is being suggested that the pill be used by those who are gluten intolerant.
+In particular, to help them in situations where the likelihood of eating gluten by accident.
 For example, at a friend´s wedding or in a restaurant.

 “We are not suggesting that AN-PEP will give these individuals the ability to eat pizza or pasta, sources of large amounts of gluten, but it might make them feel better if they mistakenly ingest gluten.”